 You’re already great with money.

 3. Follow through.

 Once you’ve completed your new goal – pick a new one!
 Continue to learn and grow until you can proudly say you’re good with money.

 A good rule of thumb would be to scratch off three items, but it’s all about your level of confidence.

 The hardest thing about debt is that it’s a marathon – not a sprint.

 You need to build accountability so that you can still execute the plan, even when you don’t feel like it.
 That means you need to confront the icky, uncomfortable part of your debt – telling others.

 Debt-Free By December

 Still feeling hopeless and doomed to fail?
-Let us know in the comments!
+Join us on Vermillion and we will help!